tompaana/intermediator-bot-sample/README.md

   The result handler implementation should notify the user, if necessary.
 * `AddEngagementAsync`: Establishes an engagement between the given parties.
   This method should be called when a chat request is accepted.
+* `HandleBackChannelMessageAsync`: Handles (hidden) messages from the agent UI component.
 * `HandleMessageAsync`: Handles the incoming messages: Relays the messages between engaged parties.